 Humanoid robot Elias works as a language teacher

 The talking humanoid robot Elias works as an assistant to language teachers at Tammela School.
 The robot is suited for practising the skills of young children.
 The children do not have to know how to read or write as Elias can say the exercises out loud and recognise the pupils’ answers.
-Elias also has a tablet screen attached to it so that pupils can use images to select exercises to work on with it.
-At present, the robot helps pupils with basic-level English, French and German studies.
+Elias also has a mobile phone which pupils can use to select exercises to work on with Elias.
+At present, the robot helps pupils with basic-level English, Finnish, French and German studies.

 Ovobot spurs on maths studies